Moscow: Museums and galleries

-One of the most notable art museums in Moscow is the Tretyakov Gallery, which was founded by Pavel Tretyakov, a wealthy patron of the arts who donated a large private collection to the city.
-The Tretyakov Gallery is split into two buildings.
-The Old Tretyakov gallery, the original gallery in the Tretyakovskaya area on the south bank of the Moskva River, houses works in the classic Russian tradition.
-The works of famous pre-Revolutionary painters, such as Ilya Repin, as well as the works of early Russian icon painters can be found here.
-Visitors can even see rare originals by early 15th-century iconographer Andrei Rublev.

-The New Tretyakov gallery, created in Soviet times, mainly contains the works of Soviet artists, as well as of a few contemporary paintings, but there is some overlap with the Old Tretyakov Gallery for early 20th-century art.
-The new gallery includes a small reconstruction of Vladimir Tatlin's famous Monument to the Third International and a mixture of other avant-garde works by artists like Kazimir Malevich and Wassily Kandinsky.
-Socialist realism features can also be found within the halls of the New Tretyakov Gallery.
+A notable art museum in Moscow is the Tretyakov Gallery, which was founded by Pavel Tretyakov, a wealthy patron of the arts who donated a large private collection to the city.
+The Tretyakov Gallery is divided into two buildings.
+The Old Tretyakov Gallery—the original gallery in the Tretyakovskaya area on the south bank of the Moskva River—houses traditional Russian works.
+Art by pre-Revolutionary painters, such as Ilya Repin, as well as art by early Russian icon painters, is also displayed.
+In addition, the museum contains rare originals by early 15th-century iconographer Andrei Rublev.
+The New Tretyakov Gallery, created in Soviet times, contains primarily Soviet art, as well as a few contemporary paintings; however, the old and new buildings overlap for early 20th-century art.
+The new building includes a small reconstruction of Vladimir Tatlin's famous Monument to the Third International, as well as other avant-garde works by artists such as Kazimir Malevich and Wassily Kandinsky.
+Socialist realism also appears in the new building.